HohShenYien/Harvard-CS50/Android/README.md

-## This folder contains problem set in Android Tract
+## This folder contains problem set in Android Track
 Below I will mention some notable challenges I encounter when solving the problems

 1. **Pokedex**